earlejam/effective-java-notes/README.md

 #### 58. Prefer for-each loops to traditional for-loops

 - 3 common situations where you can't use for-each:
-  1. Destructive filtering: use iterator & its remove method instead
+  1. Destructive filtering: use `Iterator` & its `remove` method instead
-  2. Transforming: use list iterator or array index instead
+  2. Transforming: use `Iterator` or array index instead
-  3. Parallel iteration: use iterator or array index variable instead
+  3. Parallel iteration: use `Iterator` or array index variable instead
 - For-each loop provides compelling advantages over traditional for-loop in clarity, flexibility, and bug prevention, with no performance penalty

 #### 59. Know and use the libraries

 - By using a standard library, you take advantage of the knowledge of the experts who wrote it and the experience of those who used it before you
-- The random number generator ThreadLocalRandom is now the top choice
+- The random number generator `ThreadLocalRandom` is now the top choice
 - Numerous features are added to libraries in every major release, and it pays to keep abreast of these additions
-- Every programmer should be familiar with the basics of java.lang, java.util, and java.io, and their subpackages; the others can be learned on a need-to-know basis
+- Every programmer should be familiar with the basics of `java.lang`, `java.util`, and `java.io`, and their subpackages; the others can be learned on a need-to-know basis

-#### 60. Avoid float and double if exact answers are required
+#### 60. Avoid `float` and `double` if exact answers are required

-- The float and double types are particularly ill-suited for monetary calculations
+- The `float` and `double` types are particularly ill-suited for monetary calculations
-- Instead, use BigDecimal, int, or long for monetary calculations
+- Instead, use `BigDecimal`, `int`, or `long` for monetary calculations
-- BigDecimal less convenient than using primitive, and a lot slower
+- `BigDecimal` less convenient than using primitive, and a lot slower

 #### 61. Prefer primitive types to boxed primitives

-- Applying the == operator to boxed primitives is almost always wrong
+- Applying the `==` operator to boxed primitives is almost always wrong
 - When you mix primitives and boxed primitives in an operation, the boxed primitive is auto-unboxed
 - Use boxed primitives as elements, keys, and values in collections, and for types in parameterized types or methods
 - Boxed primitives should be used for reflective method invocations
-- Autoboxing reduces verbosity, but not the danger of using boxed primitives; (auto) unboxing can cause a NullPointerException
+- Autoboxing reduces verbosity, but not the danger of using boxed primitives; (auto) unboxing can cause a `NullPointerException`

 #### 62. Avoid strings where other types are more appropriate